-You have access to San Francisco State University courses each fall and spring semester.
+You have access to San Francisco State University courses each fall, spring, and summer semester.

 High school students who have completed their junior year may register with the written support of their principal or counselor accompanying their registration form and fees.